A+E Networks programming president Rob Sharenow to keynote Realscreen West

-Realscreen West organizers have confirmed a special keynote interview with A+E Networks president of programming Rob Sharenow, to kick off the 2020 edition of the conference, slated to take place June 2-4 in Dana Point, California.
+Realscreen West is excited to announce a special keynote interview with A+E Networks president of programming Rob Sharenow, to kick off the annual conference this year.

 Sharenow will be interviewed by legendary actor William Shatner, currently hosting History’s The UnXplained with William Shatner.